tinkercademy-bootcamp/chat-project-Uniquedex100/exercise-5/README.md

 ## "Senses" in Programming

 - Have you ever heard of programmers referring to "code smells"?
 How can code smell?
+  - "code smells" are patterns in code that signal deeper problems — they aren't bugs, but they hint that something is off.
+Examples include overly long functions, duplicated code, or inconsistent naming.
+Like a bad smell, they alert you before things go seriously wrong.
 - What does it mean to have a sense of taste in programming?
 How can code taste?
+  - Having taste in programming means recognizing elegant, clean, and maintainable code and choosing it over the merely functional.
+Code “tastes” good when it reads naturally, feels well-structured, and shows thoughtful design.
 - Is there an analogue for every sense?
+  - Yes, metaphorically:
+  - Smell → Detecting problematic patterns or bad design (code smells)
+  - Taste → Appreciating code quality and style
+  - Sight → Recognizing patterns, structure, and visual clarity in code
+  - Touch → Experiencing how code behaves when you interact with or refactor it
+  - Hearing → Listening to feedback from tests, compilers, and other developers
 - What other code senses can you think of?
+   - Intuition: Recognizing problems or solutions instinctively through experience
+   - Balance: Knowing when to abstract or generalize and when to keep things simple
+   - Flow: Feeling how code logic and control naturally progress
+   - Temperature: Code that’s “hot” or changing frequently, signaling potential volatility
 - How many senses do humans have?
+  - Traditionally 5.
 - When would you want to see something before you touch it?
+  - When you're unsure or cautious — like reviewing unfamiliar code before modifying it, or reading API docs before using a function.
 - When would you want to touch something before you see it?
+  - When exploring or debugging — running the code or testing behavior can sometimes reveal issues more effectively than just reading it.